Theth: History

 Local tradition asserts a single common ancestor for the community (one Ded Nika) and suggests that the population moved to Theth some 300 to 350 years ago in order to preserve their (Catholic) Christian traditions.
+Indeed, collective memory sustains the belief that migration to Theth from the lower Shala valley took place in order to avoid conversion to Islam.

 Visiting Theth in the early 20th century, the traveller Edith Durham said:I think no place where human beings live has given me such an impression of majestic isolation from all the world.
 Durham described Theth as a "bariak" of some 180 houses and also observed that it was almost free from the tradition of blood feud (known in the Albanian language as Gjakmarrja) which so blighted other parts of the Albanian highlands.

 Other notable travellers visited Theth in the early 20th century, including Rose Wilder Lane, Franz Nopcsa, and others.
 These travelers often detailed and praised the environment, culture and lifestyles of the locals.